Search Contact us

 However, with the rise of employees experiencing burnout, companies are starting to look for new ways to enhance mental health coverage.

-According to the whitepaper, eight in ten of businesses are willing to invest more in mental health coverage through co-funding schemes, where employees pay a small portion of the treatment and the remainder is covered by the company.
+According to the whitepaper [PDF], eight in ten of businesses are willing to invest more in mental health coverage through co-funding schemes, where employees pay a small portion of the treatment and the remainder is covered by the company.
 Nearly all respondents (95%) were open to the idea of pooled mental health insurance, where multiple companies and insurers join hands and share the costs.

 Mr Neil Narale, Mercer Marsh Benefits Leader, Singapore said, “We need to change the landscape of how insurance views mental health and provide better access for employees to seek support.
 Co-funding with employees and pooled group mental health insurance programmes are a few effective ways for companies to work around budget constraints and other cost related challenges.
 Aside from budgets, it’s also important for organisations to build a supportive culture that puts employees’ mental wellbeing at the forefront and to be open to new solutions that can be customised to benefit both the organisation and their employees.”